vitoriarlima/vitoriarlima.github.io/_pages/about.md

 - **Finance Specialist**: Former trader at Bank of America and Goldman Sachs
 - **Explore** my AI/ML and finance-related projects [here](https://vitoriarlima.github.io/portfolio/)
 - **For Recruiters**: Resume/CV [here](https://vitoriarlima.github.io/cv.pdf)
-- **Are you in the job market?**: Yes!
-Hit me up for roles with product impact that require AI expertise and a restless, positive, can-do personality.
-Eager to find out and join early stage AI startups.
-Reach out to me at vitoria@vitorialima.com
+- **Are you in the job market?**: Nope!
+But I know many talented people that do.
+If you are looking for ML Engineers, I would be more than happy to connect you to my network.
+Feel free to reach out to my personal email vitoria@vitorialima.com

 ---